hybridadmin/docker-pdns-auth/README.md

 lmdb-sync-mode=nometasync
 ```

-Additional settings from the official configuration documentation at https://doc.powerdns.com/authoritative/settings.html can be added as well if needed.
+Additional settings from the official configuration [`documentation`](https://doc.powerdns.com/authoritative/settings.html) can be added as well if needed.